Clean Plate campaign: Eating livestreams

-Milk pouring at "Youth with You 3"
+Milk pouring at Youth with You 3

-The talent selection show "Youth With You 3" is the third season of the series featuring 119 male trainees competing to form a final group of 9 through global viewers' votes.
-It is produced by a Chinese video platform "iQiyi" and was broadcast on it since February 18, 2021.
+The talent selection show Youth With You 3 is the third season of the series featuring 119 male trainees competing to form a final group of 9 through global viewers' votes.
+It is produced by a Chinese video platform "iQiyi" and was broadcast on it since 18 February 2021.
 The controversy centered at the serious food waste due to the platform's publicity strategy of printing QR codes inside the yogurt drink bottles to enable fans of the show to support their favorite contestants.
 Due to the high popularity and large fan base of the show and individual contestants, the craze for voting triggered large food waste because supporters would buy hundreds of thousands of bottles of the drink to only get the QR code.
-But because people cannot finish the drink, they would simply pour them out.
-This has gone beyond individuals' actions of food waste, instead it shows that bout 40 to 50 people were hired for the job every day.
+Because people cannot finish the drink, they would simply pour them out.
+This has gone beyond individuals' actions of food waste, instead it shows that about 40 to 50 people were hired for the job every day.

 In early May, a video went viral on Chinese internet, showing tens of people hired to open the caps of those drinks and then pour the milk out.
-It is reported that by estimate, there were roughly 270,000 bottles of the beverage being wasted.
-The shocking visuals drove lots of Chinese netizens mad for such excessive food waste only for supporting the idols.
-Some of them indicate that if they don't want the drinks, they can simply give them out to delivery men, workers on construction sites and such.
-But the truth is, it is something hard to be implemented.
+It is estimated that there were roughly 270,000 bottles of the beverage being wasted.
+The excessive food waste for the sole purpose of supporting idols angered Chinese netizens.
+Some of them wrote that if the idols' fans did not want the drinks, they could simply give them out to delivery workers, workers on construction sites and such, though this is something hard to be implemented.
 Since the supporters have to open the lids to retrieve the QR code, the dairy drinks will go bad very soon.
 Giving out tons of drinks that have been opened could also be problematic if there were cases of illness or food-poisoning.